 Pallavi Aiyar is a journalist and author.
-Her most recent book is the anthology “A Thousand Cranes for India: Reclaiming Plurality Amid Hatred.”
+Her most recent book is “Orienting: An Indian In Japan.”

 “The most poisonous thing in the world is a woman’s heart,” goes one Chinese saying.
 In Sanskrit, the root of many modern Indian languages, an idiom warns against trusting “rivers, animals with paws, animals with horns and women.”
 A married daughter is described in Chinese as “spilled water” — useless.
 In Malayalam, the language of the southern Indian state of Kerala, ostensibly one of India’s most progressive regions, a disappointing state of affairs is compared to “a home where a baby girl has just been born.”

 The bulk of the over 100 million “missing girls” in the world, identified by Nobel Prize-winning economist Amartya Sen in a widely cited 1990 essay for the New York Review of Books, were in India (37 million) and China (44 million).
 At birth, boys naturally outnumber girls so that, all things being equal, about 105 male children are born for every 100 females.
 But all things are not equal, and gender-selective abortions in countries where males are preferred mean that millions of girls are never born, while a disproportionate number of those who are die young of malnutrition or poor medical care compared to boys.

 I lived in China for seven years, between 2002 and 2009, reporting on the country’s rise for an Indian broadsheet.
 During that time, among the most common of the questions posed to me on both sides of the border was the crude yet clarifying, “Which is better?”
 Which did I prefer?
 Was one better off as an Indian or Chinese?